rails/rails/guides/source/active_support_core_extensions.md

 M.parents       # => [X::Y, X, Object]
 ```

-NOTE: Defined in +active_support/core_ext/module/introspection.rb+.
+NOTE: Defined in `active_support/core_ext/module/introspection.rb`.

 ### Constants

-The method +local_constants+ returns the names of the constants that have been
+The method `local_constants` returns the names of the constants that have been
 defined in the receiver module:

 ```ruby